ManojGowda89/ManojGowda89/README.md

 Passionate about problem-solving, I continuously seek to expand my knowledge and stay updated with the latest industry trends and technologies.
 As a collaborative and communicative team player, I thrive in team environments and contribute positively to group efforts.
 Feel free to reach out if you'd like to connect, collaborate, or discuss potential opportunities.

 ### 🌱 I’m currently learning:
-- Advanced React and Next js features
+- Advanced React and Next.js features
 - TypeScript
 - Cloud services and deployment strategies